passiv/snaptrade-php-sdk/README.md

 ### `snaptrade.accountInformation.getUserAccountOrderDetail`<a id="snaptradeaccountinformationgetuseraccountorderdetail"></a>

-Returns the detail of a single order in the specified account.
+Returns the detail of a single order using the external order ID provided in the request body.

 This endpoint is always realtime and does not rely on cached data.